artemis-analytics/cronus/README.md

 ```

 Metadata content is retained in Info objects associated with the metaobject holding the data content address.
-ObjectInfo protocol buffer models represented the basic object types for our metadata.
+ObjectInfo protocol buffer models represent the basic object types for our metadata.
 Auxillary objects
 can be added to extend the model.

 ```python